 Setting up your enamelling equipment and workspace

-Kilns and enamel are safe to use in the workshop or at home, providing health and safety procedures are followed – and make sure your enamel tools are kept away from distractions like children and pets.
+Kilns and enamel are safe to use in the workshop or at home, providing health and safety procedures are followed.
 For a productive and safe environment, set your enamelling tools up in a clean and tidy work area – such as a table or work bench with suitable heat protective surfaces – as well as good ventilation and protective enamelling equipment.

-You will find all the torch-fired enamel supplies you need in Cooksongold’s extensive range of enamelling supplies.
-In our collection, you will discover all of the enamelling equipment you need to create bespoke jewellery, including enamelling machines and the best torch for enamelling.
-For an extra helping hand, why not browse our selection of enamelling books?
+You will find all the torch-fired enamel supplies you need in our extensive range of enamelling supplies.
+In the collection, you will discover all of the enamelling equipment you need to create bespoke jewellery as well as our range of enamelling books.

 Cooksongold